ShotaroYatsu/Platfarm/README.md

 Test edit

-Now testing for pull requests
+Now testing for fetch and merge